T.C. Williams History

 The TODAY Show: ’Remember The Titans’ School Marks 65 Years Since Milestone Education Ruling

 Today, T.C.
-Williams is internationally recognized, diverse, and situated at the heart of Alexandria’s education system.
+Williams High School (as of July 1, 2021, the school is named Alexandria City High School is internationally recognized, diverse, and situated at the heart of Alexandria’s education system.
 It is a comprehensive high school with a current enrollment of approximately 4,000 students in grades 9-12.
 The mission of T.C.
 Williams High School is to develop lifelong learning and inspire civic responsibility by ensuring that every student is equipped with the educational resources needed to succeed.